History, tourist information, and nearby accommodation

 Why did the tower survive?

 It seems odd that the rest of the abbey should be so ruinous, yet the bell tower looks remarkably complete.
 Why was it not pulled down at the Reformation?
-Perhaps because the tower served as a useful lookout over the relatively flat riverside plain.
+The answer may be that the tower served as a useful lookout over the relatively flat riverside plain.

 Most of the surviving buildings date to the 13th century.
 Unfortunately most of the abbey church has been destroyed, leaving only foundation walls and a solitary doorway arch that once gave entry to the west end of the church.
 You can see the layout of the cloister to the south of the church.

 The most striking feature, however, is the bell tower, which is remarkably complete, and features a wonderful series of grotesque carvings near the roofline.
 The tower is over 20 metres high and is the only example in Scotland of a monastic campanile.
 The original abbey church had a central bell tower, but that collapsed in 1378, leaving the campanile to fulfil all bell-ringing functions.
 You can go inside the campanile, and see the excellent vaulting at ground floor level.
 The upper floors can be viewed by special arrangement with Historic Scotland.
 There are several useful information panels and various parts of the abbey ruins are signposted, which helps give a sense of how the abbey was laid out.